One of my most favorite questions that I often get as a financial planner is

-I have to admit that I even thought that the “A” stood for account (but was informed by my readers that IRS actually refers to them as “arrangement”.
+I have to admit that I even thought that the “A” stood for account at one point in my life.
+However, I was informed by my readers that the Internal Revenue Service actually refers to them as “arrangement.”
 (Thanks to my readers for keeping me on my toes!)

-Roth IRA’s don’t pay anything or have interest rates attached to them.
-They are just an account – a retirement account.
+Another important fact for everyone to realize is that Roth IRAs don’t pay anything or have interest rates attached to them.
+They are just a type of account – a retirement account.

-The Roth IRA serves as a retirement “account” not a retirement investment.
-Many people have the belief that IRA’s are like a CD and they pay an interest rate.
+The Roth IRA serves as a retirement “account,” but not a retirement investment.
+Many people have the belief that IRAs are like a CD that pays out interest.

-This is most likely true if you invest in an IRA at your local bank.
-In this case, you are purchasing a CD within the IRA because CD’s are the only investment option that is available (some banks now do have in house brokerage firms that allow you to put money into other investments).
+However, this is only true if you invest in an IRA at your local bank.
+In this case, you are purchasing a CD within the IRA because CDs are typically the only investment option that is available (some banks now do have in-house brokerage firms that allow you to put money into other investments).

 You could have all your money invested into Walmart stock or spread out across 100 different stocks (You would have to have a substantial amount of money in the IRA to do this).